prod-feng/Install-Lustre-2.15-with-ZFS-2.1.2-on-Rocky-Linux-8.6-/README.md

 (try to add '--skip-broken' to skip uninstallable packages or '--nobest' to use not only best candidate packages)
 ```

 This is strange, since I am using DKMS mode, so no reason it requires a kmod file.
-This can only be a mis-configuration of the rpm spec when building, and it should be able to be safely ignored.
+This can only be a mis-configuration of the rpm spec when it was built, and it should be able to be safely ignored.
 So I went with:

 ```text
 [root@server1 lustre]#rpm  -ivh --node-deps lustre*.rpm